8155/LE/ob.md

 There is some generic information valid throughout whole API documentation:
 `{ general info }`

-Two channels are supported - WEB and MOBILE, and in both cases users are required to proceed through an onboarding process in order to use the LDB application.
+Two channels are supported - WEB and MOBILE, and in both cases users are required to proceed through the User Activation process (aka onboarding) process in order to use the LDB application.

 ## Onboarding
 - introduces new users to the application, collects their personal data, confirms the identity
 - consists of a set of steps new users are required to perform before being allowed into the very system
-- these steps are configurable by defined process parametrisation [link]()
+- is configurable by defined process parametrisation or steps definition via .yml files [link]()
-- you are free to set up their own FE design and appearance but the step constrains must be met for every step
+- partners are free to set up their own FE design and appearance but the step constraints must be met for every step

 ## STEP types
-There are three different step types recognised:
+There are three different step types recognied:
 - StepType: "**FORM**"
 	-  generic, used for collecting and saving data
 	- e.g. collecting basic info, i.e. first name, last name, e-mail address, etc.